Things You Didn't Realize Survivor Contestants Have Access To

 To maintain the impression, contestants are told to line up and march down the beach as if they are setting off for the Tribal Council, but they are actually just walking back and forth in circles.
 Sometimes, players are taken to Council in boats rather than overland vehicles, but they have not walked to their destinations since the show's early seasons.
 This change ensures no strategy talk is missed by the camera crews during the walk, but it also robs us of beautiful footage of players trying to navigate ants, snakes, and rough jungle pathways with a voiceover of Jeff lecturing the players on being all talk and no action.

 We've seen the medical staff make appearances on "Survivor," typically during the show's most frightening moments.
 First responders helped Kourtney Moon when she fractured her wrist, rescued Michael Skupin when he fell into a fire, and breathed life back into Russell Swan when he fainted during an immunity challenge.
-As of this writing, there have been 19 medical evacuations over the show's 46-season run.
 While all contestants' physical wounds healed eventually, mental scars can be more difficult to recover from.

 What we don't see on screen are the mental health professionals who help the contestants who aren't taken away in medical evac helicopters.
 Jeff Probst himself said on his "On Fire" podcast that "Survivor" has a mental health staff alongside their medical team who are ready to step in at any sign of real trouble.
 These psychologists have plenty of work on their hands, traveling with the game and maintaining communication with players following their appearance on the show.